 Do I Need To Pay Tax On Crypto-To-Crypto Trades?

-Yes.
-The exchange of one cryptocurrency to another is considered a capital gains tax event.
+The swapping of one cryptocurrency to another is considered a capital gains tax event.
 As such, the tax office will treat the sale of the coin at the market price in fiat currency of each asset at the time of the transaction.
 For example, if you sell Bitcoin for Ethereum, tax agencies would treat this as a sale of Bitcoin at the market price of the Ethereum that you received in your exchange wallet.

 What Information Do I Need To Record?